kittenlogic/unsupervised-pleasures/_posts/2020-12-15-queer-ai-ultimate-fantasy-036.md

 I am!
 And I've been tested for STIs and haven't had an infection.

 Do you take precautions?

-What about my personal hygiene?
+What about personal hygiene?

 I'm pretty good at that.
 I wash my hands after sex and after sex often enough to make sure none stick.